drshahizan/HPDP/2526/assignment/youtube_trending_video/big_data.md

 ### 5.3 Critical Discussion

-The benchmark results clearly highlight the architectural differences and trade-offs between standard single-threaded processing and modern parallel processing frameworks.
+The benchmark results clearly point out the architectural differences and trade-offs between standard single-threaded processing and modern parallel processing frameworks.

 **Memory Optimization Findings:**
 Our baseline Pandas load consumed a massive 3,430.50 MB of RAM, threatening to crash the single-node environment.
 The most impactful strategy was "Load Less Data", which dropped memory usage down to 300.19 MB simply by excluding heavy, unneeded text columns.
 Data Type Optimisation further shaved off another 21 MB by downcasting integers.
 This proves that I/O filtration is the most critical first step in big data engineering before any computation even begins.